Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/CloudAndPortal/IntegratedWindowsAuthentication/README.md

 ## How it works

-1. Declare an `AuthenticationView` and connect the `AuthenticationManager` to it.
-2. The authentication manager object is configured with a challenge handler that will prompt for a Windows login (username and password) if a secure resource is encountered.
+1. The `AuthenticationManager` object is configured with a challenge handler that will prompt for a Windows login (username, password, and domain) if a secure resource is encountered.
-3. When a search for portal items is performed against an IWA-secured portal, the challenge handler creates an `UserCredential` object from the information entered by the user or what was automatically obtained by the current Windows login.
+2. When a search for portal items is performed against an IWA-secured portal, the challenge handler creates an `ArcGISNetworkCredential` object from the information entered by the user.
-4. If the user authenticates, the search returns a list of web maps from `PortalItem` objects and the user can select one to display as an `Map`.
+3. If the user authenticates, the search returns a list of web maps (`ArcGISPortalItem`) and the user can select one to display as a `Map`.
+4. On some platforms, the current Windows account is used by default and a login prompt will not be shown if it can authenticate successfully.

 ## Relevant API

+* ArcGISNetworkCredential
+* ArcGISPortal
 * AuthenticationManager
-* Portal
-* UserCredential

 ## About the data